mkorthof/check_ibm_storwize/README.md

 ## Updated version

-IBM Storwize monitoring check modified for standard Nagios and supports V7000(g3).
+IBM Storwize & FlashSystem monitoring check modified for standard Nagios and supports V7000(g3).
 Original script was made for 'Shinken', a Nagios rewrite.

 The .cfg files were adapted to work as best posible with Nagios Core.